 The Catherine & Allen Snowden Building, named in honor of long time MDCC Math Instructors, Catherine and Allen Snowden, is the oldest building on campus, having been constructed in 1955.
 The building was known as the Trojan Shield for many years until its renovation in 1988.
 From 1988 until 2016, the building provided a modern computer laboratory.
 In 2016, MDCC applied for and received funding from the Blue Cross & Blue Shield of Mississippi Foundation to renovate the facility.
-Renovation is underway to transform this building into a community health and wellness center.
+This building has been transformed into a community health and wellness center.